mneundorfer/home/content/tech/net-core.md

 ---
-title: "Net Core"
+title: "Getting Started with .NET Core"
 date: 2018-01-04T11:42:00+01:00
 draft: true
+tags: ["dotnet-core", "ddd"]
 ---

-# Getting Started with .NET Core

 After using .NET Core since right away after it was announced at work, I was just starting my first private project with it.
 And: surprise, I had to learn again lots of the basic stuff that in our project just has been done (felt) decades ago.